The Governess; or, The Little Female Academy

-The Governess; or, The Little Female Academy (published 1749) by Sarah Fielding is the first full-length novel written for children.As such and in itself it is a significant work of 18th-century children's literature.
+The Governess; or, The Little Female Academy is a novel published in 1749 by Sarah Fielding.
+It is the first full-length novel written for children, and is a significant work of 18th-century children's literature.

 Overview

 The Governess, or The Little Female Academy is a book about a boarding school run by Mrs Teachum.
 The story takes place over ten days, not including some initial background information and an epilogue.
 On each day except for the first, all or part of a text is read aloud to students by Miss Jenny Peace.
 Afterwards one or more of the pupils is physically described, followed by an account of their life story.
 These are written to appear as if spoken by each girl and recorded by Miss Jenny.
 Each session of reading is capped by an appearance from Mrs Teachum, who explains the lesson to be learnt from each experience.
 Emphasis is given to the importance of reading and to reflecting on the reading.

 The plot of The Governess seems largely based upon the Lockean educational ideal of avoiding learning as work or a job, and instead presenting it as something enjoyable.
 Thus Fielding employs fairy tales as well as everyday occurrences (receiving a letter, meeting strangers, touring fancy houses) to educate her pupils in a living life full of happiness.

 Mary Martha Sherwood published a revised edition in 1820, replacing the story of "Barbarico and Benefico" with "The History of the Princess Rosalinda" and omitting "The Princess Hebe."